tawebbcn/bcn-webdev-checklists/labs/m2/lab-express-spotify.md

   - https://github.com/ironhack-labs/lab-express-spotify

 ## Purpose:
-  - Use proper indentation when writting up routes as the code will be complex
+  - Understand how to build and set up GET and POST route in Express
-  -
+  - Understand and use both query strings and route params

 ## What they do in the exercise:
   - Connect with an external api using an NPM package (Spotify)